 Embracing partnerships and local expertise can help an idea go global.

-This is the story of how one successful fishery closure inspired a new approach to community-led marine management, and how working with local partners enabled that approach to reach nearly 500,000 people across 11 countries in 15 years.
+This is the story of how one successful fishery closure inspired a new approach to community-led marine management, and how working with local partners enabled that approach to reach over 750,000 people across 13 countries.

 In a periodic fishery closure, a community refrains from fishing in a specified area for several months − or even years − to allow marine life to replenish.